KlipperScreen/KlipperScreen/syncraft/README.md

 ### `filament.py`

 Copy from original panel `extrude.py`.
+Used to set both nozzle and material from `extruder`.

 ### `nozzle.py`